AlbertMatseiko/Remote_sensing-forests/README.md

-# Remote_sensing-forrests
+# Remote_sensing-forrests.
-Unsupervised ML method is applied to create a classificator of forrests on LANDSAT images.
+## Unsupervised ML method is applied to create a classificator of forrests on LANDSAT images.
+Invariant Information Clustering algorithm is in use.

+### DATA:
+Directory DATA/data_raw contains a number of LANDSAT scenes as .zip archives

+### RawDataProcessing:
-Directory "MyScripts" contains of usefull scripts. "main.py" creates and trains a ResNet neural network.
-Directory "MyNotebooks" contains some jupyter notebooks, which are basically drafts for scripts.
-Training data must be represented with .h5 file, containig set of 512x512 images in 7 spectral channels (datasets of shape (N,512,512,7) ).
-The .h5 file must be located by path "../DATA/data/".
+contains a code for making HDF5 file from raw images from DATA containig set of images in 7 spectral channels (datasets of shape (N,SIZE,SIZE,7)).
+Eventual HDF5 file is stored at './DATA/h5_files'.

+### TrainingNN
+contains scripts for creating and training a neural network.

+### main.py:
+creates and trains a ResNet neural network using TrainingNN scripts.

+### Some .py scripts have .ipynb clones.